iridia-ulb/argos3-builderbot/README.md

 # ARGoS3 BuilderBot

-This repository contains ARGoS3 plugins for the BuilderBot hardware.
+This repository contains the ARGoS3 plugin for the BuilderBot hardware.